 Feature Selection for Investment Strategies

-As we’ve incorporated multiple big data sources into our investment research platform QuantDesk, our master feature database has ballooned to almost 1,000 indicators.
+As we’ve incorporated multiple big data sources and datasets into our investment research platform QuantDesk, our master feature database has grown to almost 1,000 indicators.
 Indicators are data elements that describe a security at a point in time.
 Examples of indicators can be found in the chart below.

 A Factor, also called a Feature, is a quantitative attribute that describes a security at a given point in time.

 With such a rich array of data points, we often struggle with deciding which indicators / models are most relevant at any particular time.
 Not all indicators are created equal, nor are they designed to be predictive at all times.

 An effective Machine Learning algorithm “knows” how to adjust dynamically to environmental or idiosyncratic changes during the feature selection process.
 A Genetic Algorithm (GA) is a technique that can be used to employ a scientific process of feature selection to help distinguish between predictive signals and noise.

 What is a Genetic Algorithm In the Context of Big Data and Machine Learning?

 Genetic algorithm (GA) is a problem solving method that mimics the process of natural selection.
 When utilizing Machine Learning for investment decisions, factors that are most relevant to your needs can be filtered from a wide list of indicators by replicating the process of natural evolution.
 The only difference is that rather than dealing with DNA and chromosomes we are dealing with indicators and multi-factor models.

 Survival of the Fittest: How to Form the Best Feature Selection Method